 As an audiologist, you might treat people of all ages for hearing disorders and inner ear problems.
 Read on to find out more about the education, licensing, and certification required to be an audiologist.
 Schools offering Health Science degrees can also be found in these popular choices.

 An audiologist is a health care specialist who treats ear-related problems in patients of all ages.
-You might prescribe hearing aids and program cochlear implants and demonstrate to patients how to use these devices.
+You might prescribe hearing aids, program cochlear implants, and demonstrate to patients how to use these devices.
 You might also provide consultation on reducing hearing damage for workers in environments with loud noises or pressure changes, such as those in the industrial manufacturing, music, or air travel business.
 Routine tasks may include cleaning a patient's ears, screening patients for hearing loss or balance problems, and training patients on effective modifications to communication.

 Important Facts About Audiologists

 |Key Skills||Interpersonal Communication, Attention to Detail, Social Perceptiveness|